WAYWIDN/DA-IICT-Placement-Manager/README.md

     2) Sorting Data --> Sort The Data
     3) Placement Statistics --> Give The Placement Statistics Of Data
     4) Not Selected Student Details --> Sort Not Selected Students Data

+Data Structues Used In This Project

+* Linked List
+* Maps
+* Sets

 ## How To Run It ##
     1) Download A zip file or Clone A Repo On Your Local Computer(If you downloaded zip file unzip it).